 Continue taking your medicine for as long as your doctor tells you.

 DIASP SR helps control your condition, but does not cure it.
+It is important to keep taking your medicine even if you feel well.
 Therefore you must take DIASP SR every day.

 If you forget to take it